Host a Conversation

 - Complete a post-event survey and ask your guests to do so, as well.
 This is a crucial part of On the Table.
 The survey allows us to collect the creative ideas and actionable plans discussed during the event.

-Why should I host an On the Table Greater Akron event?
+Why should I host an On the Table Greater Akron conversation?

 By hosting or joining a mealtime conversation as part of On the Table on Thursday, Oct.
 3, 2019, you’ll be part of an exciting, community-wide initiative to explore the ways in which we have the power to collaborate to make our communities stronger, safer and more dynamic.

 Our community-wide conversations will generate new ideas, bold solutions and opportunities for investment.
 When we come together as a community to learn from and with each other, we have the power to impact neighborhoods and lives.
 That’s what On the Table is all about.